MiguelLamas/rick-and-morty-character-wiki/README.md

 * Creating a Search bar.
 * Data Filtering.
 * Dynamic Routing.
-* Now I can easily and efficiently use React JS and Bootstrap to handle projects.
+* How to easily and efficiently use React JS and Bootstrap to handle projects.
 * Making the app fully responsive for small, medium and large devices.

 ## Built with:

 * React.js
+* JavaScript
 * Node.js
 * Bootstrap
 * Sass
 * Rick & Morty Open API

+## Project Setup & Running:

+* Prerequisites
+  * None

+* Clone Repo `